cchurch/api-docs/source/includes/_api_notice.md

 # Terms of Service

-The following API endpoints are to facilitate presenting and accepting the **Terms of Service**.
-Eagle Eye Networks has their own terms of services which will be presented through the [Get Terms of Service for User](#get-terms-of-service-for-user).
+The following API endpoints are to facilitate presenting and accepting the **Terms of Service** Eagle Eye Networks has their own Terms of Services which will be presented through the [Get Terms of Service for User](#get-terms-of-service-for-user)
-Additionally resellers can add their own **Terms of Service** through the [Get Terms of Service for Account](#create-terms-of-service-for-account), which will then also be presented with Eagle Eye Network's terms.
+Additionally resellers can add their own **Terms of Service** through the [Get Terms of Service for Account](#create-terms-of-service-for-account), which will then also be presented with Eagle Eye Network's terms

-Resellers can assign their own terms at the master account level or give each sub account custom terms at the sub account level.
+Resellers can assign their own terms at the master account level or give each sub account custom terms at the sub account level

 The basic work process is as follows: